jsbuzz/jQuery_Q/README.md

 jQuery.Q
 ========

-Simple helper for handling promises in jQuery - giving you powerful and useful tools and controls over workflows.
+First of all, I'd like to explain why I wrote this library.
+Yes it is yet another library for handling promises.
+But at least it is based on jQuery's built in promise API and it is super-lightweight.

+As I was using jQuery and its promise system for a project I discovered the lack of handling basic workflows and especially chained tasks.
+As the project was a chrome extension it was literally handling everything asynchronously.
+That is why I created the library, to help me write more structured code and increase the readability + helped me centralize error and progress handling as a bonus.

-Working with a lot of async libraries and tools you can easily end up with a when-done hell instead of a callback hell.
+While working with a lot of async calls you can easily end up with a 'when-done' hell instead of a callback hell.
 Pretty much like this:

 	function getFileContents(name) {
 		var dfd = new $.Deferred;